Little Chef Express

 Little Chef Express allowed some popular dishes to be quickly picked up and taken away.
 It was introduced to Markham Moor and believed to be an option for Forte to use with its Happy Eaters, but this didn't happen.

-Under Granada, Little Chef Express also made an appearance at railway stations and bus stations.
-Most of these did not last long.
+Under Granada, Little Chef Express also made an appearance at railway stations, bus stations and aboard ferries.
+Most of these did not last long as they were dependent on being part of Granada's foodservice empire.

-However by February 2018 all Little Chef Expresses closed.
+By February 2018 all Little Chef Expresses had closed.